learnbittensor/framework-rao/README.md

 ## Acknowledgements

-- Modified and reused code from the simulation notebook of Const. <3
+- Modified and reused code from the simulation notebook of Const.
+(Thank you) <3